 School attendance is compulsory for all students on all school days, and the school must authorise all absences.
-If your child is absent on a given day, please notify absences@lcis.ch by 8h00, along with a valid reason such as illness or an appointment your child cannot miss.

-Students who arrive after 8:30 must enter via the main entrance and sign the Late Arrivals register at Reception before going to class.
-Punctuality is very important to us at LCIS, and we will contact parents if their children are regularly late.
+If your child is absent, please notify absences@lcis.ch by 8h00, along with a valid reason.
+Students who arrive after 8:30 enter via the main entrance and sign the Late Arrivals register at Reception before going to class.
+Punctuality is important, and we will contact parents if their children are regularly late.

-We ask parents not to take their children out of school during term time whenever possible.
-If exceptional circumstances require that an authorised leave of absence be granted, Primary and/or Secondary Heads should be consulted.
-Where possible, parents are asked to notify the school two weeks in advance so that teachers can make adequate arrangements for their absence.
+We ask parents to avoid taking their children out of school during term time.
+In exceptional circumstances requiring that authorised leave of absence, Primary/Secondary Heads should be consulted.
+Please notify the school two weeks in advance if possible so that teachers can make adequate arrangements.
 Students will be excused in cases of illness, university or college visits, funerals of close family members, emergencies, and to observe a family's religious celebration.
 A medical certificate is required for illness absences longer than three days.